Check out posts in our new UUCAS History Blog!

 sheshq08

-In 1864, there was a library of more than 150 volumes.
+In 1864, the church had a library of more than 150 volumes.
 The pulpit was filled by a number of different preachers.
-From the 1870s through the 1880s, membership ebbed and flowed, but 1890s showed a gain in membership and attendance.
-During this time, the beloved Rev. Myra Kingsbury preached until her death in 1898.
+From the 1870s through the 1880s, membership ebbed and flowed, but in the 1890s there was a gain in membership and attendance.
+During this time, the beloved Rev. Myra Kingsbury, a Sheshequin native, preached until her death in 1898.

 In 1902, the Oscar and Georgia Stevens family moved to Sheshequin, and family members were church organists for nearly 100 years.
 Georgia was the first organist, and she was followed by daughters Dorothy Smith and Marion Jones.

-In 1914, The Sheshequin Valley Cemetery Association was established, separating the cemetery from the church.
-It is supported by bequests and the sale of cemetery plots.
+In 1914, the Sheshequin Valley Cemetery Association was established, separating the cemetery from the church.
+The Association is supported by bequests and the sale of cemetery plots.

 UUCAS offers a warm and welcoming community for all people who practice ethical living as the supreme witness of religion.